fastlane/docs/docs/best-practices/continuous-integration.md

 - [Semaphore](/best-practices/continuous-integration/semaphore/)
 - [Travis](/best-practices/continuous-integration/travis/)

-## Authentication with Apple services
+## Authenticating with Apple services

 Several _fastlane_ actions communicate with Apple services that need authentication.
-This can pose several challenges on CI:
+This can pose several challenges on CI.
+There are 3 ways to connect to Apple services:

-### Two-step or Two-factor auth

-_fastlane_ fully supports [2-factor authentication (2FA)](https://support.apple.com/en-us/HT204915) (and legacy [2-step verification (2SV)](https://support.apple.com/en-us/HT204152)) for logging in to your Apple ID and Apple Developer account. 🌟

-#### Apple ID without 2FA

-[Apple announced that as of February 27th 2019](https://developer.apple.com/news/?id=02202019a), it would enforce 2-factor authentication on developer Apple IDs with the "Account Holder" role.
-Since then, they extended this rule to all roles, and then later throughout 2020 they slowly enforced all existing accounts to register 2FA.
-As of March 3rd 2021, no accounts without 2FA registered are able to login until they register a 2FA method, essentially breaking all "non-2FA compliant Apple IDs" that still existed.
-For this reason, when using _fastlane_ in your CI, you will have to work your way with 2FA.

-#### Security code and session

-With 2-factor authentication (or 2-step verification) enabled, you will be asked to verify your identity by entering a security code.
-If you already have a trusted device configured for your account, then the code will appear on the device.
-If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.

-The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`.

-#### Use of application specific passwords and `spaceauth`

-When you can not enter the security code manually, as on a Continuous Integration system, you have to use other ways to log in:

-##### Application specific passwords
+### Method 1: Application-specific passwords

 If you want to upload builds to App Store Connect (actions `upload_to_app_store` and `deliver`) or TestFlight (actions `upload_to_testflight`, `pilot` or `testflight`) from your CI machine, you may generate an _application specific password_: